 An introduction

 This guide will focus on using commuter trains in the Tokyo area.
-Thus, the examples will be based on stations and trains used in the city, and shinkansen will not be covered as they are not technically commuter trains.
-The metro part of this guide will also only cover the system as it exists in the Tokyo area.
+Thus, the examples will be based on stations and trains used in the city, and the Shinkansen will not be covered as they are not technically commuter trains.
 If you go out of Tokyo, there are different subway systems, like the Yokohama subway and the Nagoya subway.
 However, the process of buying a ticket, getting on the train, buying a pass, etc all remains largely the same.

 You may wonder if there is a way to travel through cities in Japan by means other than trains.
 There are two choices: you can walk or you can take taxis.
 Honestly, walking through Tokyo is not bad if you are staying in the city centre.
 You can walk from Shibuya to Ebisu in about 12 minutes.
-You probably don’t want to walk from Mitaka (where the Studio Ghibli museum is) to Shibuya, though, because that takes 3 hours.
+You probably don’t want to walk from Mitaka (where the Studio Ghibli Museum is) to Shibuya, though, because that takes 3 hours.
 Taking a taxi can be more convenient than taking trains, and in some cases faster, but cab fares are relatively expensive in Tokyo, and if you only use taxis to get from one place to another you’ll find that most of your budget will be spent on transportation.
-Going from Nakano to Koenji by train, for instance, takes 2 minutes and costs about JPY140 (approx. SGD1.6) or so.
-Taking a taxi from Nakano to Koenji takes about 10-15 minutes and can cost up to JPY2000 (approx. SGD22).
+Going from Nakano to Koenji by train, for instance, takes 2 minutes and costs about JPY150 (~S$1.35) or so.
+Taking a taxi from Nakano to Koenji takes about 10-15 minutes and can cost up to JPY2000 (~S$17.89).

 Needless to say, taking the train is part of the Japanese lifestyle and it is a fantastic way to experience what it feels to live in Japan.